scikit-hep/scikit-hep.github.io/pages/developers/mypy.md

 Notice that there are no imports from typing!
 Note that you cannot use the "new" syntax in non annotation locations (like unions in `isinstance`) unless Python supports it at runtime.
+And some libraries, like Typer and cattrs, use the annotations at runtime.

-You can use the above in earlier Python versions if you use strings.
+You can use the above in earlier Python versions if you use strings manually, with the same caveats.

 ## Final words